chjackson/MetaAnalyser/README.md

 MetaAnalyser()
 ```

-MetaAnalyser is not yet on CRAN as it depends on the development version of DT.
+MetaAnalyser is not yet on CRAN, as it depends on the development version of DT.